Privatization in Russia: The 2010s

 In December 2010, Russian President Dmitry Medvedev had ordered regional governments to decide on privatization of non-core assets by July 2011.
 Arkady Dvorkovich, then a top Kremlin economic aide, said regional privatization proceeds could amount to several billion rubles in 2011, and regional authorities must prioritize the sale of utility companies, financial institutions, manufacturing and transportation assets and the media.

 In May 2012, after becoming prime minister, Medvedev said Russia should carry out its privatization program regardless of market volatility.

 After a session of the World Economic Forum in October 2012, Medvedev said "It is vital for our country to continue the course towards privatization".
 He stressed that had assured participants in the World Economic Forum session that "does not want to see an economy totally controlled by the state".

 In October 2017, Russian Minister for Economic Development Maxim Oreshkin told Reuters that "there are almost no fiscal reasons left for privatization", following an improving economy due to increased oil prices.

-2011–2015 privatization plan

-In October 2010 the Russian government approved a plan to privatize a wide range of state property from energy to agriculture and banking to transportation.
+The 2020s

+The 2020s have seen a wave of nationalization, the reverse of the privatization that occurred after the fall of the Soviet Union.
+At least 200 businesses have been nationalized since the start of the Russian invasion of Ukraine.

+Analysis

+The perceived failure of privatization in the 1990s resulted from a combination of factors: